MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/2/index.md

 {{< quizdown >}}

-### 1. Which statement best describes why Real GDP is often considered more reliable than Nominal GDP?
+### Which statement best describes why Real GDP is often considered more reliable than Nominal GDP?

 - [ ] Real GDP includes government spending, whereas Nominal GDP excludes it.
 - [ ] Real GDP focuses on services only, while Nominal GDP focuses on goods only.
 - [x] Real GDP is adjusted for changes in the price level, allowing for consistent comparisons over time.
 - [ ] Real GDP considers the output of Canadian residents abroad, while Nominal GDP does not.

-> **Explanation:** Real GDP factors out the effects of inflation by using base-year prices, providing a more accurate representation of actual economic output over time.
+> **Explanation:**( Real GDP factors out the effects of inflation by using base-year prices, providing a more accurate representation of actual economic output over time.)

----

-### 2. What is the primary focus of Gross National Product (GNP) compared to GDP?
+### What is the primary focus of Gross National Product (GNP) compared to GDP?

 - [x] GNP measures the output produced by a country’s residents worldwide.
 - [ ] GNP focuses on per capita measures only.
 - [ ] GNP tracks intermediate goods, while GDP excludes them.
 - [ ] GNP ignores government spending to reflect pure market valuation.

-> **Explanation:** GNP centers on the production of a nation’s residents, including income earned outside domestic borders, in contrast to GDP’s domestic production focus.
+> **Explanation:**( GNP centers on the production of a nation’s residents, including income earned outside domestic borders, in contrast to GDP’s domestic production focus.)

----

-### 3. When calculating GDP using the expenditure approach, which of the following components is subtracted?
+### When calculating GDP using the expenditure approach, which of the following components is subtracted?

 - [ ] Government Spending
 - [ ] Consumer Spending
 - [ ] Investment
 - [x] Imports

-> **Explanation:** The expenditure formula is GDP = C + I + G + (X - M).
-Imports (M) are subtracted to exclude foreign-produced goods from domestic calculations.
+> **Explanation:**( The expenditure formula is GDP = C + I + G + (X - M).
+Imports (M) are subtracted to exclude foreign-produced goods from domestic calculations.)

----

-### 4. Which federal agency is the main source of Canada’s official GDP data?
+### Which federal agency is the main source of Canada’s official GDP data?

 - [ ] Bank of Canada
 - [x] Statistics Canada
 - [ ] Department of Finance
 - [ ] Canada Revenue Agency

-> **Explanation:** Statistics Canada collects and publishes comprehensive economic data, including official GDP figures.
+> **Explanation:**( Statistics Canada collects and publishes comprehensive economic data, including official GDP figures.)

----

-### 5. Which metric is most commonly used as an indicator of a population’s average standard of living?
+### Which metric is most commonly used as an indicator of a population’s average standard of living?

 - [ ] GNP
 - [ ] Nominal GDP
 - [x] GDP per Capita
 - [ ] Real GDP Growth Rate

-> **Explanation:** GDP per capita divides total output by population, giving a broad estimate of the average economic well-being of individuals.
+> **Explanation:**( GDP per capita divides total output by population, giving a broad estimate of the average economic well-being of individuals.)

----

-### 6. Which of the following elements can contribute to economic growth in Canada?
+### Which of the following elements can contribute to economic growth in Canada?

 - [x] Technological innovation and productivity improvements
 - [ ] Increasing inflation rates only
 - [ ] Strict capital controls
 - [ ] Prolonged stagnation in population growth

-> **Explanation:** Technological innovation and productivity enhancements drive long-term economic growth by boosting output potential.
+> **Explanation:**( Technological innovation and productivity enhancements drive long-term economic growth by boosting output potential.)

----

-### 7. In the income approach to measuring GDP, which of the following is not typically included?
+### In the income approach to measuring GDP, which of the following is not typically included?

 - [ ] Wages and salaries
 - [ ] Interest income
 - [x] Consumer spending
 - [ ] Corporate profits

-> **Explanation:** Consumer spending is part of the expenditure approach.
-The income approach sums wages, interest, rent, and profits earned within the economy.
+> **Explanation:**( Consumer spending is part of the expenditure approach.
+The income approach sums wages, interest, rent, and profits earned within the economy.)

----

-### 8. How does the Bank of Canada most directly influence Canada’s economic growth?
+### How does the Bank of Canada most directly influence Canada’s economic growth?

 - [x] By setting the overnight interest rate, thereby affecting borrowing costs
 - [ ] By publishing GDP estimates
 - [ ] By determining corporate tax rates
 - [ ] By adjusting population growth policies

-> **Explanation:** By controlling key interest rates, the Bank of Canada influences credit availability, investment, and consumption, which all affect the pace of economic growth.
+> **Explanation:**( By controlling key interest rates, the Bank of Canada influences credit availability, investment, and consumption, which all affect the pace of economic growth.)

----

-### 9. Which of the following describes a limitation of GDP as a measure of well-being?
+### Which of the following describes a limitation of GDP as a measure of well-being?

 - [ ] GDP includes all underground economic activity.
 - [x] GDP doesn’t indicate whether income is distributed equitably across the population.
 - [ ] GDP precisely measures inflation as well as output.
 - [ ] GDP directly reflects environmental quality.

-> **Explanation:** GDP does not capture wealth inequality or non-monetary factors (e.g., environmental impact and social well-being), limiting its ability to measure overall welfare.
+> **Explanation:**( GDP does not capture wealth inequality or non-monetary factors (e.g., environmental impact and social well-being), limiting its ability to measure overall welfare.)

----

-### 10. True or False: When a nation’s nominal GDP increases, it always indicates that there is real economic growth.
+### True or False: When a nation’s nominal GDP increases, it always indicates that there is real economic growth.

 - [ ] True
 - [x] False